DISCRETIONARY LEARNER SUPPORT FUND 2018/19

 This is a fund granted by the government that the College can use to assist those students who are facing financial hardship.
 To be eligible the household income must fall BELOW £25k per annum Gross (before Tax).
 The application form will require additional information with regards to the benefits that you may receive.

 If you are successful with your funding application we MAY be able to assist with BCA transportation (for age bands 16-18 and 19-23) and childcare (19-23 years only).
 Applications will be available from enrolment.

 Students applying for DLSF 2018/19 will have to pay a charge towards their first term bus pass.
 Depending on the route they will be travelling, costs will be £65 for the yellow shaded area and £80 for the green shaded area.
 Please click here to see the transport information for yellow/green banding.

 Please note: This payment is to be made at enrolment before a ‘Permit to Travel’ pass can be issued and is NON-refundable.

 VULNERABLE STUDENT BURSARY

 If you are in care, a care leaver or claim income support or universal credit, ESA AND DLA (in the students’ own name) then you MAY be eligible to receive a 16-18 bursary while you study in 2018/19.
 You must be aged between 16-18 on the 31st August 2019.

-There is a strict criteria which you must meet to apply for this bursary.
+There is a strict criterion which you must meet to apply for this bursary.

 FREE SCHOOL MEALS